ChomiQm/simple_project/README.md

 # simple_project_task

-## Opis
+## Description

-Projekt "simple_project_task" to aplikacja webowa służąca do zarządzania dokumentami.
-Umożliwia użytkownikom przeglądanie, dodawanie i zarządzanie dokumentami po zalogowaniu.
-Aplikacja została stworzona przy użyciu C# 12 i .NET 8.0, VueJS itp. z wykorzystaniem Microsoft SQL Server oraz Identity Framework dla zarządzania uwierzytelnieniem i autoryzacją użytkowników.
+The "simple_project_task" project is a web application designed for document management.
+It allows users to browse, add, and manage documents after logging in.
+The application is developed using C# 12 and .NET 8.0, and utilizes VueJS, Microsoft SQL Server, and the Identity Framework for user authentication and authorization management.

-## Technologie
+## Technologies

 - **C# 12**
 - **.NET 8.0**